Surviving Infidelity: Rebuilding Your Relationship

 Infidelity is one of the most painful experiences a couple can endure.
 If you've discovered your partner has cheated, you may be feeling a whirlwind of emotions—anger, heartbreak, confusion, and even self-doubt.
 You might be asking yourself, "Can my relationship survive this?" or "Should I stay or walk away?"
-At Debbi Brod Counseling, we specialize in helping couples navigate the aftermath of betrayal, rebuild trust, and find a path forward—together or apart.
+Counseling with an intentional focus on rebuilding in the aftermath of infidelity helps couples navigate the feelings of betrayal, redefine trust, and forge a path forward—together or apart.

 Why Do People Cheat?
 Understanding the Root Cause